peteroupc/html3dutil/doc/H3DU.SurfaceBuilder.md

 * `surface` (Type: Object)<br>A <a href="H3DU.Surface.md">surface evaluator object</a> that describes the parametric surface used to generate attribute's values.
 * `semantic` (Type: number | string)<br>An attribute semantic, such as <a href="H3DU.Semantic.md#H3DU.Semantic.POSITION">H3DU.Semantic.POSITION</a>, "POSITION", or "TEXCOORD_0".
 Throws an error if this value is a string and the string is invalid.
 * `semanticIndex` (Type: number) (optional)<br>The set index of the attribute for the given semantic.
 0 is the first index of the attribute, 1 is the second, and so on.
 This is ignored if "name" is a string.
+If null or undefined, this value is 0.
 * `size` (Type: number) (optional)<br>The number of elements in each position and normal.
 For example, if the attribute is 3-dimensional, this parameter is 3.
 If null, undefined, or omitted, the default is 3.
+Throws an error if this value is 0 or less.

 #### Return Value